maurolepore/meetups/code/text-processing/README.md

 ## Parsing common file formats

-That all being said, many packages exist for fast conversion of common file formats to lists or data frames.
+All this being said, many packages exist for fast conversion of common file formats to lists or data frames.
 What they're really doing is what we were just doing above - read in lines, split and reorganize by recognizable characters, put things back together.
 Even functions like `read.csv()` are pattern matching commas and line breaks to organize columns and rows, respectively.
-Examples include:
+Examples of packages that exist include:

 JSON
 ```R